-The Reynolds Family, the Nuclear Age and a Brave Wooden Boat by Jessica Reynolds Renshaw
+Reynolds Renshaw, Jessica.
+The Reynolds Family, the Nuclear Age and a Brave Wooden Boat

 The “Brave Wooden Boat”—Phoenix of Hiroshima—is the hero of this story from the laying of her keel in 1952 to her sinking in a tributary of the Sacramento River in 2010.
-Plans are underway to get her out of the water and restored to sail again for peace and a nuclear-free world.
+Woven into the story of the Phoenix is, of course, the story of her forerunner and inspiration, Golden Rule.